imrefazekas/connect-rest/README.md

 or using

 	'/store/108'

+## General matcher

+	rest.get('/inquire/*book', functionM );

+This definitions gives you the possibility to define a general matcher allowig to have called with anything after the string

+	'/inquire'

+so can be called using

+	'/inquire/alice/in/wonderland'

+or calling

+	'/inquire/oz/the/great/wizard'

+resulting to have the parameter 'book' with value

+	'alice/in/wonderland' and 'oz/the/great/wizard'

+respectively.

 paths.
 Both HTTP calls will be directed to the same functionN service.
 In latter case, the '108' will be set as a parameter in the request object with the value of '108'.